 Are you self-isolating and not able to rely on friends, family or neighbours to get hold of the essentials?
+Or someone who has been shielding and is no longer required to do so?
 There is help at hand and people who can point you in the right direction.

 The Community Helpline will help direct you to relevant help for you.
 If anyone is unable to get help from friends or family to collect an urgent prescription they should contact their GP or community pharmacy.

 If you need help with things such as picking up shopping, prescription collections or having someone who can be a telephone friend, Councils for Voluntary Service (CVSs) can help direct you to services that can help.

 British Red Cross free coronavirus support line if you need essential supplies 0808 196 3651 calls between 10am and 6pm.
 The shopping is done via their Huggg.me system, a link will be emailed to you which will enable you to write a shopping list, pay for a voucher and then a volunteer will go out and do the shopping for them and deliver it.

 Need to get hold of groceries but can't get out?

 - Wherever possible you should ask friends, family or neighbours who are well to go out and get food and essentials for you.
 If someone is going to the shops for you, most of the major supermarkets have ways you can pay for your shopping, such as e-vouchers or gift cards.
 You can buy these online and the person shopping for you can use them in store.
 To find out about payment options, visit your supermarket's website.

 - If you are Clinically Extremely Vulnerable and registered for priority supermarket delivery slots these will still be valid until 21 June 2021